cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 #### Error in arguments

-In case when known to be false arguments are passed to the utility, for example:
+When wrong arguments are passed to the utility, for example:
 * unknown argument
 * unknown fields in `--fields`